 Working on larger batches of work than is necessary.
 This delays feedback, usually requires interruptions and increases work in process.

 Often reducing batch size is all it takes to bring a system back into control – Eli Goldratt

 This observation is quite powerful.
 All of the above are affected by the size of the work.
 Another reason that managing work around MBIs is so important.

-  Slow feedback is a disaster both for product requirements and for development.
+Slow feedback often results from large batches of work.
+It is a disaster both for product requirements and for development.
 In the case of product requirements, a lot of work can be done before discovering that the wrong thing was built.
 The time between code and test causes a large increase in the time to find the problem whereas if feedback were immediate this time would be minimal